4 Tips to Help Your Kids Deal with Failures Turning Them into Success Milestones

 You brace yourself for the upcoming tantrum.
 Or maybe you consider intervening and rescuing him from the situation.

-Stop yourself!
-Because this untimely intervention can harm your kid’s tolerance towards failure.
+This untimely intervention can harm your kid’s tolerance towards failure.

 Teach him to accept failures as friction which is only meant to facilitate movement.

 Instead of soothing your kids, try these tips to help your kids deal with failure and turn it into a neutral experience free of negative emotions.